gradio-app/gradio/guides/05_custom-components/04_backend.md

 ## The `data_model`

-The `data_model` is how you define the expected data format your component's value will be stored in the front-end.
+The `data_model` is how you define the expected data format your component's value will be stored in the frontend.
 It specifies the data format your `preprocess` method expects and the format the `postprocess` method returns.
 It is not necessary to define a `data_model` for your component but it greatly simplifies the process of creating a custom component.
 If you define a custom component you only need to implement three methods - `preprocess`, `postprocess`, and `example_inputs`!